rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

     safe).
 If you can avoid it though, do.
 Remember, explicit it better than implicit.

 Docker
-    Docker is fine for large environments were you cannot control the run time environment properly.
+    Docker is fine for large environments were you cannot control the run time environment properly, or for development environments with a lot of developers.
 For most Django implementations you can get by with ``pip`` and ``virtualenv`` just fine.
 Less complexity, less runtime overhead.